 Kendrick's passion with Pennsylvania during the Civil War lies in the stories of the individual fighting man, where he was from, why he joined and what home was like.
 The social and political makeup of the regiments are also a related interest.
 Kendrick has a page on Facebook called "Keystoners in Union Blue."
 Follow for some related content!

-Rich is a public historian based out of Western Pennsylvania’s Pittsburgh region.
-For nine years he has worked with a multitude of sites and organizations, including The Battle of Franklin Trust, Soldiers and Sailors Memorial Hall and Museum, Harpers Ferry National Historical Park, and Flight 93 National Memorial.
+Rich is a public historian from Pittsburgh, Pennsylvania, currently living in the South Carolina Lowcountry.
+For ten years he has worked with a multitude of sites and organizations, including The Battle of Franklin Trust, Soldiers and Sailors Memorial Hall and Museum, Harpers Ferry National Historical Park, and Flight 93 National Memorial.

-Rich currently serves in the capacity of Park Ranger at Flight 93 National Memorial.
-He also writes for and operates Civil War Pittsburgh, which focuses on education and preservation regarding Western Pennsylvania’s role in the American Civil War.
+Aside from his work with Pennsylvania and the Civil War, Rich currently serves as a Park Ranger at Reconstruction Era National Historical Park.
+He has written about Pittsburgh's Civil War history for Civil War Times as well as Emerging Civil War, and writes for and operates Civil War Pittsburgh, which focuses on education and preservation regarding Western Pennsylvania’s role in the American Civil War.

 Codie Eash serves as Operations Manager at Seminary Ridge Museum and Education Center in Gettysburg.